-An RCA series braided with focused professional development in Equity (as well as Multi-Tiered Systems of Support, Inclusion, and Social-Emotional Learning), Catapult Learning’s Professional Development Pathways prepare educators to address systems to support the whole child.
-Each pathway pairs engaging workshops (see Catapult’s equity-focused workshops below) with high-impact coaching to cultivate learning environments in which all students can achieve success.
+An RCA series braided with focused professional development (PD) in Equity (as well as MTSS, Inclusive Practices, and SEL), Catapult Learning’s Professional Development Pathways prepare educators to address systems to support the whole child.
+Each pathway pairs engaging workshops with job-embedded coaching to cultivate learning environments in which all students can achieve success.

-Catapult Learning’s Equity Professional Development Pathway offers continual professional growth in equity, cultural proficiency, and social-emotional learning.
+The Equity PD Pathway offers continual professional growth in equity, cultural proficiency, and social-emotional learning.

-While a key advantage of the Equity Professional Development Pathway is that it includes job-embedded coaching, you may also consider offering individual workshops when looking to help your district address bias-based beliefs and achieve equity at the school or district level.
+While a key advantage of the Equity PD Pathway is job-embedded coaching, you may also consider offering individual workshops when looking to help your district address bias-based beliefs and achieve equity at the school or district level.
 Some examples include:

 - Advancing Equity in the Classroom